San Joaquin River: Stockton Ship Channel

 The San Joaquin was once navigable by steamboats as far upstream as Fresno, but agricultural diversions have greatly slowed and shallowed the river.
-In addition, this has caused the river to drop large amounts of silt that formerly washed out to sea in its bed, further reducing the depth.
+This in turn has also caused the river to drop large amounts of silt that formerly washed out to sea in its bed, further reducing the depth.
 In the late 19th century, the city of Stockton, once an important seaport for the San Joaquin Valley, found itself increasingly landlocked because the San Joaquin River, its main connection to the sea, was rapidly silting up.
 The early 20th century saw proposals to maintain a minimum depth in the lower river by dredging, but these were interrupted by the onset of World War I. In 1925 the city put forth a $1.3 million bond for dredging the lower San Joaquin from its mouth to the Port of Stockton – a distance of 41 mi by river.

 In 1926, Stockton pooled its finances with the federal and state governments for a total of $8.2 million.
 Construction on the channel, which included widening and deepening the riverbed and cutting off meanders and oxbow lakes, began in earnest in 1928.
 These included major cuts at Hog Island, Venice Island and Mandeville Island, plus five smaller straightening projects.
 The navigation project shortened the river length by 4 mi and deepened it to 37 ft.
 Additional deepening work was carried out in 1968 and 1982.
 Today, the navigation channel, known as the Stockton Deep Water Ship Channel, can handle fully loaded vessels of up to 60000 short ton and up to 900 ft long.
 However, the navigation works have unexpectedly led to low dissolved oxygen levels in the lower San Joaquin River, which has hurt fish populations.
 This is believed to be a result of the combination of the abrupt geometry change from the shallow river upstream of Stockton to the deep water channel, in addition to pollution from the harbor and city and poor tidal mixing.